 The $f(\mathcal{G})$ gravity model~\cite{Nojiri:2005jg, Cognola:2006eg, Leith:2007bu, Li:2007jm, Kofinas:2014owa, Zhou:2009cy} was considered to eliminate the scalar field $\phi$, as a dynamical degree of freedom, in the scalar--Einstein--Gauss-Bonnet gravity~\eqref{SEGB1}.
 The $f(\mathcal{G})$ gravity model has, however, ghosts~\cite{DeFelice:2009ak}.
 In order to eliminate the ghost, the model with a constraint given by the Lagrange multiplier field was proposed~\cite{Nojiri:2018ouv, Nojiri:2022cah}.
 This model is the ghost-free $f(G)$ gravity.

-Although the phenomenon of the phantom crossing is still not established, and it might be an artifact of the choice in parametrization, in this paper, we construct realistic models showing the inverse phantom crossing in the framework of the scalar--Einstein--Gauss-Bonnet gravity and the ghost-free $f(G)$ gravity.
+Although the phenomenon of the phantom crossing is still not established, and it might be an artifact of the choice in parametrization, in this paper, we construct realistic models showing the inverse phantom crossing in the framework of the scalar--Einstein--Gauss-Bonnet gravity and the ghost-free $f(G)$ gravity\footnote{ For the model of the dark energy in the framework of the scalar--Einstein--Gauss-Bonnet gravity from the point view of particle physics, see \cite{Hussain:2025vbo, Arora:2025ecj} although the phantom crossing was not found there. }.
 We also construct models where the standard phantom crossing and the inverse phantom crossing iterate alternately.
 Recently, in \cite{Khoury:2025txd}, a new scenario, which might solve the problem in the DESI observations, was proposed.
 In this scenario, if the energy density of the dark matter decreases more slowly than $a^{-3}$, the DESI observations might be explained without the real transition from $w<-1$ to $w>-1$ of the EoS parameter of dark energy.
 We consider this scenario by using the scalar--Einstein--Gauss-Bonnet gravity and the ghost-free $f(G)$ gravity.
 In this scenario, the total energy density and the total pressure do not violate the energy conditions; the components included in the total energy and pressure can satisfy the energy conditions.
 Furthermore, we consider the scenario by assuming that the particles corresponding to the scalar field $\phi$ in the action \eqref{SEGB1} become dark matter.
 Due to the coupling $\xi(\phi)$ with the Gauss-Bonnet invariant $\mathcal{G}$ in \eqref{SEGB1}, the mass depends on the curvature and by properly choosing the potential $V(\phi)$ and the coupling $\xi(\phi)$, the energy density can decrease slower than $a^{-3}$.
 This last scenario also suggests that the inverse phantom crossing might occur due to the transition from the decelerating expansion of the Universe to the accelerating expansion.